The World Factbook is one of the US Government’s most accessed publications.

 The World Factbook has had three different logos.

-Beginning in 2001, The World Factbook has been represented with three distinct emblems.
+In 2001, The World Factbook introduced a logo, and three different designs have been used in the years since.
 The evolution of The Factbook’s logo may be found here.

 The World Factbook is a one-stop reference site.

-Although many of the facts presented in The Factbook may be found in various other publications, they are conveniently gathered together in one place only at The World Factbook Web site.
+Although many of the facts presented in The Factbook may be found in other publications, they are conveniently gathered together in one place on The World Factbook website.